Week 3: Parting the

 - New Mexico Geologic Survey brief summary of the history of the rift by Manley (1984).

 Modern hot springs deposits (calcium carbonate) along a fault on the flanks of the Jemez caldera taken from on the 2005 UNO field trip to the New Mexico Rift.
+Elevated geothermal gradients, and magma chambers and recent intrusions all serve to increase the heat flow of the thinned crust leading to such hydrothermal activity.
+For this reason rift zones can have hydrothermal related mineralization and be ore exploration targets.

 Same field trip, same group as above, but in the recesses of a lava tube from a recent basalt flow from the Mal Pais area of New Mexico.

-Lake Baikal Russia.
+Lake Baikal Russia:

 Salton trough, California

-Dead Sea rift (transtensive).
+Dead Sea rift (transtensive):

 Some better known past continental